TL;DR

 The UK's private health insurance market is complex.
 Going direct to an insurer means you only see one set of prices and one set of underwriting rules.
 Using a specialist broker gives you a powerful advantage.

-- Whole-of-Market View: We are not tied to any single insurer.
-We provide impartial advice and compare policies from across the market to find the best fit for you.
+- panel-based View: We are not tied to any single insurer.
+We provide regulated advice and compare policies from across our panel to find the suitable fit for you.

 - Underwriting Expertise: We understand the subtle differences in how each insurer treats medical conditions.
 We know which provider is more lenient on, say, minor sports injuries versus another that might be better for someone with a history of high cholesterol.